Chip-firing games, Jacobians, and Prym varieties: The structure of the tropical Jacobian

 {\bf Conclusion} The Jacobian of a graph is tiled by cells indexed by the different spanning trees of the graph.
 The interior of each cell parameterizes divisors supported on the complement of the spanning tree.

 \begin{remark} We can naturally assign a volume to each maximal cell by taking the product of the edge lengths of the corresponding edges.
 We conclude that the volume of the Jacobian coincides with a weighted sum over all the spanning trees.
 This result is known as the \emph{tropical Kirchhoff matrix-tree theorem}.
 In the special case where all edge lengths are $1$, the volume of the Jacobian equals exactly the number of spanning trees.
-This provides a new interpretation for the classical Kirchhoff matrix-tree theorem. \end{remark}
+This provides a new interpretation for the classical Kirchhoff matrix-tree theorem.
+See \cite[Theorem 1.5]{ABKS_Canonical} for a treatment of the volume of the tropical Jacobian and \cite{GhoshZakharov_volume} for the volume of the tropical Prym. \end{remark}